dongsukim1/Hunger/README.md

 ## Conclusion
 This design implements contextual, user-defined comparisons that scale naturally with user history and do not lose relevance.
 It minimizes external API usage, avoids unnecessary data ingestion, and produces high-quality signals for machine learning based food re.
 The system is intentionally simple, modular, and aligned with real user behavior, addressing a concrete usability flaw in existing applications while remaining extensible.

-Prioritizes demonstrable engineering rigor over breadth of features, enabling a clean, functional MVP to showcase backend and ML pipeline design.
+Engineering rigor > breadth of features --> clean and functional backend and ML pipeline design.